docwhat/wc2/README.md

 ## How `wc` works

 The `wc` word-count program counts the number of words in a file.
-A "word" is some non-space characters separate by space.
+A "word" is some non-space characters separated by space.

 Those who re-implement `wc` simplify the problem by only doing ASCII instead of the full UTF-8 Unicode.
 This is cheating, because much of the speed of